 Your diet is so important – and at Viome we cannot stress the importance of nutrient-rich foods enough.
 When you provide your body healthy foods—especially superfoods that are specifically right for your body, as well as avoiding foods which may cause you harm—you’re improving the natural resources used to create energy from your mitochondria.
 This provides it access to antioxidants that help neutralize the sometimes-toxic byproducts associated with normal energy production.

 Inflammation can have a very destructive effect on your mitochondria.
-Issues of inflammation may stem from gut dysbiosis that can promote an inflamed state within your body.
-By focusing on changing your dietary patterns, you can help balance your gut and adjust the inflammatory levels inside you.
+Issues may stem from an out of balance gut microbiome, possibly promoting a higher than normal inflammatory response within your body.
+By focusing on changing your dietary patterns, you can help balance your gut and maintain healthy levels of response.
 This can be a true game-changer in promoting healthier mitochondria throughout your body.

 4. Focus on Quality Sleep